 Each device in the chain is accessible over the network, with the bridging or port-forwarding cascading mode activated on the master device.
-See Setting the Cascading Mode (on page 198).
+See Setting the Cascading Mode (on page 239).

-- Bridging: Each device in the cascading chain is accessed with a different IP address. - Port Forwarding: Each device in the cascading chain is accessed with the same IP address but with a different port number assigned.
+- Bridging: Each device in the cascading chain is accessed with a different IP address. - Port Forwarding: Each device in the cascading chain is accessed with the same IP address but with a different port number assigned. - Cascading restrictions: - In the bridging mode, the master device can have "only one" connection to the network.
+If the master device is a PX3-iX7 PDU with two Ethernet ports, DO NOT connect both ports to the network(s) in this mode.

-Cascading restrictions:

-In the bridging mode, the master device can have "only one" connection to the network.

 Note: The port forwarding mode does NOT have such a restriction.
-In the port forwarding mode, you can enable both wired and wireless networking.
+In the port forwarding mode, you can enable both wired and wireless networking, or enable both Ethernet ports.